-There are many sources of guidance in preparing budgets (including ACRE's Information Sheet 41) but essentially it is a simple process of comparing what we think our expenses will be in a future period, compared to the income we expect to receive.
+There are many sources of guidance in preparing budgets (including ACRE's Information Sheet 41 - available from the Chair) but essentially it is a simple process of comparing what we think our expenses will be in a future period, compared to the income we expect to receive.
 The start point is our opening balances on all accounts.
 The process should identify whether we will have a net income (receiving more than we spend) or a net expenditure - where the reverse applies, and action may need to be taken.
 The following example illustrates how a budget may look:

-ALSTONEFIELD VILLAGE HALL BUDGET FOR FIL Starting p
+ALSTONEFIELD VILLAGE HALL BUDGET FOR FI THE STATE ILANG Total funds on 31 March XXXX (estimate) arting p 8 posicio

-Total funds on 31 March XXXX (estimate) -
+less Restricted Funds (grants that must be used for agreed purpose)

-less Restricted Funds (grants that must be used for agreed purpose) Total remaining -
+Total remaining -

-Designated /Reserve Fund for projects such as the kitchen and Old School Garden
+Designated/Reserve Fund for projects such as the kitchen and Old School Garden £ -

 INCOME Explanation Free reserves

 Lettings and hire of equipment £ -

 Fundraising - misc £ -

 Fundraising - concerts £ -

 Small gifts donations, e.g. car park £ -

 Donations from individuals £ -

 Sales of assets, e.g. books, cards £ -

 Gift Aid £ -

 Bank Interest £ -

 Grants £ -

 Misc, in refunds £ -

-EXPENDITURE TOTAL INCOME
+EXP ENDITURE TOTAL INCOME

 Insurance £ -

 Licences, memberships, etc £ -

 Water & Sewerage £ -

 General maintenance, purchases, cleaning £ -

 Broadband, telephone, postage & stationery £ -

 Heating (oil, boiler maintenance, etc) £ -

 Electricity £ -

 Major repairs, equipment/replacement £ -

 Commercial waste £ -

 Misc £ -

 TOTAL EXPENDITURE -

 Net in come (+) or Net expenditure (-) £